Menu

 2025 Leadership Micro-Credential Development for Entrepreneurship Programme

-The project to create micro-credentials for an Entrepreneurship programme aimed at Pacific and South Auckland rangatahi is proposing to align these with new micro-credentials for Leadership.
+A new leadership micro-credential for an Entrepreneurship programme aimed at Pacific and South Auckland rangatahi has been completed.

 In early 2025, Ringa Hora, in partnership with Zeducation, The Cause Collective (TCC), and Lifeskills, began work developing two micro-credentials for entrepreneurship that aligned with the successful BOSS programme.

-After an initial round of national consultation, it is now proposed that the micro-credentials will embed the new Leadership skill standards, which are being developed separately.
+After an initial round of national consultation, it was proposed that the micro-credentials would embed the new Leadership skill standards, which are being developed separately.

 These Level 3 Micro-credentials stack into the New Zealand Certificate in Leadership (Level 3) (40 credits), which has just been approved and published on the NZQA website.